openzipkin/zipkin4net/README.md

 - ServerRecv and ServerSend annotations
 - ClientSend and ClientRecv annotations
 - LocalOperationStart and LocalOperationStop annotations
+- ProducerStart and ProducerStop annotations
+- ConsumerStart and ConsumerStop annotations

 ### When are my traces/spans sent?